alimsado/Python-task-scheduler-APscheduler/README.md

 4. Run the script:

     ```bash
-    python telnet_script.py
+    python APscheduler.py
     ```

-    The script will execute your specified commands, save the output to `telnet_output.txt`, and log the date and time of execution in `log-running-task.txt`.
+    The script will run any scripts that you added to your APScheduler.py to be run in specific time mine is 2-min interval, and log the date and time of each time script run in `log-running-task.txt` for later reviewing.

-5. If you want to automate the script to run at 2-minute intervals, consider using a scheduling tool like [APScheduler](https://apscheduler.readthedocs.io/en/stable/) or [cron](https://en.wikipedia.org/wiki/Cron).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+5. used scheduling tool is [APScheduler](https://apscheduler.readthedocs.io/en/stable/) there is [cron](https://en.wikipedia.org/wiki/Cron) as well.

 ## Acknowledgments